 If you are in Paris in December and want to visit the most beautiful places with Christmas decorations, you must go to Place Vendôme.

-Here you will see some of the most beautiful Christmas lights and decorations in Paris.
+Here you will see some of Paris’s most beautiful Christmas lights and decorations.

 This beautiful square near the Tuileries Garden offers a fantastic view of the Eiffel Tower, and you can also marvel at the beautiful Christmas trees.

 Every year, two beautiful Christmas trees are placed in the Place Vendome, giving the whole square a lovely Parisian Christmas atmosphere.